 Boys are usually diagnosed with Duchenne by the age of 5, in a wheelchair by 12 and most don’t survive their mid-20s.

 The funds raised for Climb to CureDuchenne support the most promising research projects aimed at treating and curing Duchenne.
 To donate to Climb to CureDuchenne and support the “CALM Dads” team, click here.

-“We appreciate everyone who supports Climb to CureDuchenne and are climbing on behalf of the Duchenne boys who can’t,” said Debra Miller, founder and CEO of CureDuchenne.
+“We appreciate everyone who supports Climb to CureDuchenne and are climbing on behalf of the those impacted with Duchenne who can’t,” said Debra Miller, founder and CEO of CureDuchenne.
 “Donations will support research projects that are so close to treatments to save our sons’ lives.”

 CureDuchenne, a national nonprofit organization located in Newport Beach, Calif., is gaining international attention for its efforts to raise funds and awareness for Duchenne – a devastating and lethal muscle disease in children.
 One in every 3,500 male births results in a child being afflicted with the disease.
 More than 24,000 boys are living with the disease in the United States alone, and most will not survive their mid-20s.

 The funds CureDuchenne raises support the most promising research projects aimed at treating and curing the disease with the help of its distinguished panel of Scientific Advisors from around the world.
 To date, seven research projects have made their way into human clinical trials with support from CureDuchenne.
 This accelerated push to move research from the lab into clinical trials could save the lives of those afflicted and give them hope for halting the progress of the disease.
 Very few health-related nonprofits have been as successful in being a catalyst for human clinical trials.